LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 CS Toolkit Developer Guide
 =========================================================

-This guide describes key aspects of the software development process and provides a set of coding guidelines for the CS Toolkit project.
-The guide is meant for all team members and contributors, especially for "on-boarding" new team members and contributors.
+This guide describes key aspects of the software development process for the CS Toolkit project and provides a set of coding guidelines used by the team.
+The guide is meant for all team members and contributors, and is especially helpful for "on-boarding" new team members and contributors.
 The aim is that all code in the CS Tookit is developed following similar practices to ensure that it is robust, consistent, easily understood and used, and tested and documented well.
 Anyone who contributes to the CS Toolkit should be aware of and follow these guidelines.

-The guidelines should not be viewed as static; they should evolve with project needs and improved when there are better ways of doing things.
+The guidelines should not be viewed as fixed for all time.
+They should evolve with project needs and be improved when there are better ways of doing things.
-Changes should be agreed to by the core development team after assessing their merits based on the teams collective professional judgment.
-Also, the benefits of uniformity should be balanced with allowances for individual stylistic preferences, which may be superior in certain situations.
+Changes should be agreed to by team members after assessing their merits using their collective professional judgment.
+When changes are made, this guide should be updated accordingly.
+Also, the benefits of uniformity should be balanced with allowances for individual preferences, which may be superior in certain situations.
-When changes are made, these guidelines should be updated accordingly.

 **Contents:**